-The high integration of LTM4630 makes the PCB board layout very simple and easy.
+The high integration of LTM4630-1 makes the PCB board layout very simple and easy.
 However, to optimize its electrical and thermal performance, some layout considerations are still necessary.

-- Use large PCB copper areas for high current paths, including V{IN}, GND, V{OUT1} and V{OUT2}.
+- Use large PCB copper areas for high current paths, including V{IN}, GND, V{OUT1}, and V{OUT2}.
 It helps to minimize the PCB conduction loss and thermal stress. - Place high frequency ceramic input and output capacitors next to the V{IN}, PGND and V{OUT} pins to minimize high frequency noise. - Place a dedicated power ground layer underneath the unit. - To minimize the via conduction loss and reduce module thermal stress, use multiple vias for interconnection between top layer and other power layers. - Do not put via directly on the pad, unless they are capped or plated over. - Use a separated SGND ground copper area for components connected to signal pins.
 Connect the SGND to GND underneath the unit. - For parallel modules, tie the V{OUT}, V{FB}, and COMP pins together.
 Use an internal layer to closely connect these pins together.
 The TRACK pin can be tied a common capacitor for regulator soft-start. - Bring out test points on the signal pins for monitoring.
+Figure 14 gives a good example of the recommended layout.